Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   name: "H-Drive",
   image: image("brainstorm-drive-configurations/H-Drive.excalidraw.svg"),
   description: [
-    H-drive is a drivetrain configuration that adds a horizontal, center-mounted wheel perpendicular to the traditional tank drive wheels, forming an "H" shape.
-This center wheel allows the robot to strafe in addition to forward, backward, and turning motions.
+    H-drive adds a horizontal, center-mounted wheel perpendicular to the traditional tank drive wheels, forming an "H" shape.
+This center wheel allows the robot to strafe in addition to forwards, backwards, and turning motions.
   ],
   pros: [
     - Easy to build (but less so than Tank Drive)